-The School has invested in capital assets for equipment as well as leasehold improvements.
-More information regarding capital assets may be found in Note 3 to the financial statements.
+The School has invested in capital assets for the School's educational facility, facility improvements, land, and equipment.
+More information regarding capital assets may be found in Note 4 to the financial statements.
 Depreciation expenses for capital assets are booked under the Supporting Services program of the School's operations.